-The following table presents certain information about persons or entities known to the Company to own, directly or beneficially, more than five percent of the Company's Common Stock on March 18, 1997 (unless otherwise indicated).
+The following table presents certain information about persons or entities known to the Company to own, directly or beneficially, more than five percent of the Company's Common Stock on February 14, 1998.
+The following information is based solely upon copies of filings of Schedule 13G received by the Company pursuant to the rules of the SEC.